 Athena SWAN at SLCL

-UCD School of Languages, Cultures and Linguistics has received an Athena Swan Bronze Award, highlighting our commitment to gender equality.
+UCD School of Languages, Cultures and Linguistics has received an Athena Swan Bronze Award in March 2020, highlighting our commitment to gender equality.

 The Athena Swan charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering maths and medicine (STEMM) in higher education and research.
 In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.